made-ml-in-prod-2021/vkorennoy/README.md

-## Repository for MADE course "ML in production".
+## Repository for MADE course "ML in production 2021".
 Viktor Korennoy